tpayne/github-actions/productmanifest/README.md

 This GitHub action does require some additional work as I start to use it in anger, so watch this space.

-NOTE THIS DOES NOT CURRENTLY WORK - I HAVE SOME ISSUES WITH THE DIGEST THAT NEEDS RESOLVING AS REST API DOES NOT WORK AS SOME DOCUMENTS SAY

 Build Status
 ------------
 [![GitHub CR Build and Push](https://github.com/tpayne/github-actions/actions/workflows/docker-image.yml/badge.svg?branch=main&event=push)](https://github.com/tpayne/github-actions/actions/workflows/docker-image.yml)